 Our approach, by contrast, stresses the importance of wisdom by subtraction.
 We endeavor to look past the non-essential details and tune out the often deafening noise.
 We want to identify the “essence” of each business.
 So, for instance, what is it about MasterCard that enables them to generate after-tax margins approaching forty percent?
 Why have the Rales brothers been so successful buying and fixing businesses?
-How has Markel managed to compound book value per share at fifteen percent for the past twenty years despite falling interest rates and a competitive underwriting environment?

 It is a challenging process but the rewards are worthwhile.
 We can far more easily assess the relevance of new business developments once we are armed with our understanding of what really matters and what does not.
 Quarterly earnings reports, for one thing, become much less of an event.